siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 Reality begins not with space or time, but with the simple fact that events happen.

 We often assume events happen for a reason.
-They do not need to.
+This doesn't need to be so, and even if it is, we don't have direct access to the causal information, but indirect through its effects.

 A reason is a story added later.
-What matters is simply that a change occurs and can be registered.
-Once a change is registered, two states can be distinguished:
-“before” and “after.”
+What matters is simply that a change occurs and that it can be registered in a way that affects our state.
+Once a change is registered, two states can be distinguished: “before” and “after.”
 That distinction *is* the event.

-The sense of reason or explanation arises only as a reactive story—a way of organizing transitions once change has been noticed.
-Nothing deeper is assumed.

-Here “awareness” does not refer to intelligence.
+Here we don't appeal to an "intelligence recording an event," but simply to a mark, like a scratch on a table, that affects the object's state.
 It denotes only the minimal capacity to register change.

+The sense of reason or explanation arises only as a reactive story as way of organizing transitions once change has been noticed by a reasoning entity (topic which we will address later in [@EmergenceOfSelf]).

 This reactivity is not limited to conscious minds.
 Anything that changes in response to causes and produces effects is, in this minimal sense,